-Note: Cross listed as AIS 161A
+Note: Cross listed as AIS 161A Transfer acceptability: CSU; UC

 This is an introductory course on the Classical Nahuatl language of the Aztec Empire.
 Students will acquire a basic knowledge of Nahuatl morphology and syntax.

 CS 161B Elementary Classical Nahuatl IB